 Secondly, collaborating with counterparties (whether that be your landlord, your tenants, or your banker) will continue to be crucial.
 Although our diverse respondents had a lot of goals in common, we found substantial mismatches of sentiment between occupiers and landlords.

-Chart 1: Main drivers of respondents’ commitment to sustainability goals
+Figure 1: Main drivers of respondents’ commitment to sustainability goals

 Source: CBRE Research